njmattes/obstructures_wallets/README.md

 # Obstructures numeric wallet model

-This model attempot sto optimize the placement of the bands in the new A4 wallet.
+This model attempts to optimize the placement of the bands in the new A4 wallet.
 It relates the position of the lower band (not the new -120 band) to both ‘security’ and ‘ease of operation’.

-The Equations
+## The Equations

+### Security

-Security as modelled as a ‘risk factor’ between 0 and 1 based on the lateral position of a card beneath the bands.
+Security is modelled as a ‘risk factor’ between 0 and 1 based on the lateral position of a card beneath the bands.

 ![Graph of security function](./obstructures_wallets/images/security.svg)